AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

   - `docker ps --all` will show all the container ever created and run.
   - (`docker run`) = (`docker create`) + (`docker start -a`)
   - `docker system prune` is the command to delete all the container, image, and cache present in your local machine.
+  - After updating the code use the command `docker build -t <user id>/<image name> .` to rebuild the image and then push it in the docker hub.
+  - To push the image in Docker hub use `docker push <user name/id>/<image name>`
   - To stop the docker container we have :-
     - `docker stop <id>` will give some time, to save/easily quit the container.
 If it take more than 10 sec `docker kill <id>` will automatically execute
     - `docker kill <id>` will immediately quit/kill/stop/force stop the container